 Today is the first day of your adventure.
-As you board the One Ocean Navigator in Ushuaia, the world’s southernmost city at the tip of Argentina, and start to become familiar with your home for the next 13 days you cannot help but wonder about the exciting journey ahead.
-In the early evening, set sail and begin your voyage leaving behind Ushuaia and charting a course through the Beagle Channel.
+As you board the Akademik Ioffe in Ushuaia, the world’s southernmost city at the tip of Argentina, and start to become familiar with your home for the next 13 days, you cannot help but wonder about the exciting journey ahead.
+In the early evening, set sail and begin your voyage, leaving behind Ushuaia and charting a course through the Beagle Channel.

 In the waterways of the Antarctic Peninsula, take as much time as possible to explore by inflatable Zodiacs to incorporate the expedition goals and marvel up close at nature’s glory.
-Planned excursions may include Neko Harbour, Wilhelmina Bay and the southerly Petermann Island, where you will observe Weddell, crabeater and elephant seals, skuas and other seabirds as well as a shocking abundance of penguins including some very large colonies of the comical Adélie penguin.
+Planned excursions may include Neko Harbour, Wilhelmina Bay, and the southerly Petermann Island, where you can observe Weddell, crabeater and elephant seals, skuas, and other seabirds as well as a shocking abundance of penguins including some very large colonies of the comical Adélie penguin.

-Amongst these varied landing sites and extraordinary bays for cruising, find ourselves delving into expedition field photography program as well as the hiking, snow shoeing, sea kayaking, cross country skiing and mountaineering/ski touring.
-Using the weather as our guide, endeavor to extend yourselves beyond the standard limits of expedition cruising itineraries.
+Amongst these varied landing sites and extraordinary bays for cruising, find yourself delving into an expedition field photography program as well as hiking, snow shoeing, sea kayaking, cross country skiing, and mountaineering/ski touring.
+Using the weather as a guide, endeavor to extend yourselves beyond the standard limits of expedition cruising itineraries.
 With a flexible hospitality team you are able to spend more time onshore in a chosen environment to meet all of your expeditionary goals.

 Once alongside the peninsula plan to launch for an overnight kayaking experience.
-After packing the kayaks with the necessary gear for this adventure leave the ship and paddle into a chosen destination.
-Once you land expect to spend about 2/3 hours stretching legs and exploring.
-Some may ascend to a walk-able summit to take in the views, and massive icebergs in every direction.
-You will also look for a possible campsite and assemble tents for the wonderful experience of overnight kayak camping in Antarctica.
+After packing the kayaks with the necessary gear for this adventure, leave the ship and paddle into a chosen destination.
+Once you land expect to spend about 2-3 hours stretching legs and exploring.
+Some may ascend to a walk-able summit to take in the views and massive icebergs in every direction.
+You also look for a possible campsite and assemble tents for the wonderful experience of overnight kayak camping in Antarctica.

 |Main Deck Triple||Twin Semi-Private||Twin Private||Superior||Shackleton Suite||One Ocean Suite|